php/web-php/README.md

 ## Local development

-This is the git repo for the official www.php.net website.
+This is the git repository for the official www.php.net website.

 To setup a local mirror of the website: